bobbyhiddn/Magi_CLI/README.md

 ##### Current Spells

-1. **Fireball**: Transmute a file or directory into ashes, sending it to the '.graveyard' realm.
+1. **Fireball**: ('**fb**') Transmute a file or directory into ashes, sending it to the '.graveyard' realm.
 This command deletes a file or directory and moves it to the '.graveyard' directory, ensuring that the deleted files are preserved in case they need to be restored later.

-2. **Necromancy**: Conjure a '.graveyard' domain to preserve the spirits of deleted files.
+2. **Necromancy**: ('**nc**') Conjure a '.graveyard' domain to preserve the spirits of deleted files.
 This command creates a '.graveyard' directory, which serves as a storage location for deleted files.
 (I want to add more functionality to this command)

-3. **Divine**: Gaze into the astral plane to unveil the contents and attributes of a file or directory.
+3. **Divine**: ('**dv**') Gaze into the astral plane to unveil the contents and attributes of a file or directory.
 This command lists the contents of a directory with detailed information, such as file size, permissions, and last modified date.

-4. **Raise_Dead**: Commune with the spirits in the '.graveyard' and restore them to the material plane if desired.
+4. **Raise_Dead**: ('**rd**') Commune with the spirits in the '.graveyard' and restore them to the material plane if desired.
 This command lists all files in the '.graveyard' directory and allows you to restore them if desired.

-5. **Spellcraft**: Weave multiple commands into a powerful macro spell, inscribing it in '.spell' scrolls.
+5. **Spellcraft**: ('**sc**') Weave multiple commands into a powerful macro spell, inscribing it in '.spell' scrolls.
 The commands are saved in the order they were channeled and can be executed in sequence.
 These spells are then recorded in a .tome directory.

-6. **Runecraft**: Craft a rune through the power of sigaldry enchanted with a single spell.
+6. **Runecraft**: ('**rc**') Craft a rune through the power of sigaldry enchanted with a single spell.
 Creates a button GUI with PyQT5 that can be used to execute a spell, bash, or python file.
 The image for the rune is generated with DALL-E, so the OPENAI_API_KEY environment variable must be set.
 This might be my favorite spell.
 The purpose of this is to have an easy way to repeat a command or script in an efficient way without having to schedule it with Unseen_Servant or type out the command every time.
 The GUI is also independant from the terminal in that it won't interfere with your other commands, but the execution of the file is run from the terminal the GUI was created on and when that terminal is closed, it will shut down the GUI.

-7. **Aether_Inquiry**: Seek answers from an AI oracle like GPT-4.
+7. **Aether_Inquiry**: ('**ai**') Seek answers from an AI oracle like GPT-4.
 This will default to calling the GPT-4 API.
-This command will allow you to generate code to .spell files or ask questions about code or files.
+This command will allow you to generate code to .spell files or ask questions about code, files, or even entire folders.
 If you give it a file argument, it will read the file provided and allow you to discuss it.
 If you don't provide a file, it will default to discussing code and will generate code for you to use in a .spell, .py, .bash, or .txt file by saying 'scribe' during the conversation.
+If you provide a folder, it will offer to transcribe the contents into one file in a .aether directory and allow you to converse with the contents of the entire folder!
+   - Adding local LLM functionality soon!

-8. **Exile** - Banish a file or directory to the /tmp or C:\temp directory in a realm called .exile.
+8. **Exile** - ('**ex**')Banish a file or directory to the /tmp or C:\temp directory in a realm called .exile.
 This allows for the removal of a file from your root directory without getting rid of it completely.

 ##### Future Spells

-1. **Unseen_Servant**: Enlist an ethereal ally to cast spells at regular intervals.
+1. **Unseen_Servant**: ('uss') Enlist an ethereal ally to cast spells at regular intervals.
 Can invoke any '.spell' scroll on a schedule.
 This command schedules a spell to be cast on a regular basis, allowing you to automate tasks by running any '.spell' file on a schedule.
 (WIP)

-### Grimoire Structure

-- **cast.py**: The main scroll that binds all the spells and conjures the CLI.
-- **setup.py**: A ritual to install the CLI with pip and invoke it with the command `cast`.
+2. **Astral_Realm**: ('**ar**') This would be a remote repository that stores your spells from your tome directory.
+This would allow you to share spells with other users and have a backup of your spells in case your tome is lost.
+(WIP)

 ### Usage